Register allocation: Rematerialization

-Briggs et al. extend Chaitin's work to take advantage of rematerialization opportunities for complex, multi-valued live ranges.
-They found that each value needs to be tagged with enough information to allow the allocator to handle it correctly.
-Briggs's approach is the following: first, split each live range into its component values, then propagate rematerialization tags to each value, and form new live ranges from connected values having identical tags.

 Coalescing

 In the context of register allocation, coalescing is the act of merging variable-to-variable move operations by allocating those two variables to the same location.
 The coalescing operation takes place after the interference graph is built.
 Once two nodes have been coalesced, they must get the same color and be allocated to the same register, once the copy operation becomes unnecessary.

 Doing coalescing might have both positive and negative impacts on the colorability of the interference graph.
 For example, one negative impact that coalescing could have on graph inference colorability is when two nodes are coalesced, as the result node will have a union of the edges of those being coalesced.

 A positive impact of coalescing on inference graph colorability is, for example, when a node interferes with both nodes being coalesced, the degree of the node is reduced by one which leads to improving the overall colorability of the interference graph.

 There are several coalescing heuristics available: